thoemmi/CreateAssemblyInfoFromGit/readme.md

 CreateAssemblyInfoFromGit is a MSBuild task creating a `CommonAssemblyInfo.cs` based on the git repository.

 The goal is to create a predictable version schema for your project.
-The generated versions follows [Semantic Versioning](http://semver.org)
+The generated versions follow [Semantic Versioning](http://semver.org) with some restrictions required by NuGet.

 ## How the version is determined